 Significance of the Month of Shabaan

 Shaban is the 8th month in the Islamic calendar.
 The whole month of Shaban is full of blessings and significance.
 The Prophet PBUH used to observe fasting in Shaban more than any other month.

 On the authority of Usamah ibn Zaid (RA) who said, ‘I said, “O Messenger of Allah, I do not see you fasting any month as much as Sha’baan”.

 He (PBUH) replied,

 The Prophet PBUH used to fast more frequently during Shaban.
-Muslims across the world fast on the 15th of Shaban that has two-pronged significance.
-One is that it is the Sunnah of Prophet to fast in the month of Shaban, and secondly fasting on the 15th of Shaban after Shab-e-Barat makes it even more significant.
+Muslims across the world fast on the 15th of Shaban which has two-pronged significance.
+One is that it is the Sunnah of the Prophet to fast in the month of Shaban, and secondly fasting on the 15th of Shaban after Shab-e-Barat makes it even more significant.